TheDuck7702/Nap_pad/README.md

 # Nap-Pad

 A 60% keyboard with RGB and a rotary encoder.
 Made for sleepers, by sleepers.
-It is portable and very sleepy.
+It is portable and very relaxing.
 Made with KiCAD and Fusion 360 and by Shayaan.is.sleep//The_Duck🦆 (me) I designed this to be very minimal and to adhere to a specific color scheme.
 I have a black computer and a white desk, so I want the case and keycaps to reflect that.
 This keyboard is an extension project for my hackpad, which I have built at the time of writing.
 This would just be the normal, default 60% keyboards you find at your local Best Buy.

 <img width="1037" height="361" alt="image" src="https://github.com/user-attachments/assets/0a65aeb9-8659-45eb-a989-bd908214c4ba" />